kmuthukk/yugabyte-db/docs/enhancing-rocksdb-for-speed-and-scale.md

 filters.
 The data portion of an SSTable file was already chunked into blocks (32KB default) and demand-paged.

-However, the bloom filter &amp; index portions were monolithic and needed to be brought into memory in an all-or-nothing manner.
+However, the bloom filter &amp; index portions were monolithic (at least when we started using RocksDB in 2016) and needed to be brought into memory in an all-or-nothing manner.
 For large datasets, this put unnecessary pressure on memory requirements while also causing fragmentation.

 We <a href="https://github.com/YugaByte/yugabyte-db/commit/147312863b104d2d4b2f267cbb6b4fc95f35f3a8">